Farm managers ensure the smooth running of a farm or estate by overseeing operations and making sound business decisions

 - Travel during the working day may occasionally be necessary.
 Where farming companies and growers have interests abroad there may be opportunities to work overseas.

-Previous hands-on farming experience and technical knowledge are as important as academic qualifications, and some employers may appoint candidates on the basis of their experience alone.
+Previous hands-on farming experience and technical knowledge are as important as academic qualifications, and some employers may appoint you on the basis of your experience alone.

 - land/estate management.

-- self-motivation and the ability to motivate others;
+- self-motivation, with the ability to motivate others